-The user may want to adjust the set-point slightly to achieve a more precise bath temperature.
+The set-point value can be set with a resolution of 0.01 °C. The user may want to adjust the set-point slightly to achieve a more precise bath temperature.
 The set-point vernier allows one to adjust the temperature below or above the set-point by a small amount with very high resolution.
 Each of the 8 stored set-points has an associated vernier setting.
-The set-point vernier can be set in increments of 0.00018°C. The vernier is accessed from the set-point by pressing "SET".
+The vernier is accessed from the set-point by pressing "SET".
 The vernier setting is displayed as a 6 digit number with five digits after the decimal point.
 This is a temperature offset in degrees of the selected units, C or F.